General Guidelines and Instructions

 Preparation for your presentation should begin simultaneously with submission of your proposal.
 Continue to work on your project after the proposal is accepted.

 In most cases, you will need images for your presentation.
 Take photos and collect images as you go.
 If you are working in a lab, take pictures of your setup throughout the process.
 Don't wait until the project is finished.
-Make a folder on your hard drive titled "WUC Information" and fill it with anything that might figure into your project.
+Make a folder on your computer titled "WUC Information" and fill it with anything that might figure into your project.
 Save images as .jpg or .png at the highest possible resolution.

 Save links to important references, snippets of information, relevant quotes and images.
 Make a Word or Google document titled "Project Information" (within the "WUC Information" folder), and store all items in this document.